Paraworks/SC1015-mini-project-detecting_toxic_comments/README.md

 # Model Training

 We will be using the `OneVsRestClassifier` from the sklearn library with `LogisticRegression` as the base classifier.
 This approach enables the model to predict multiple labels for each comment.

+# Conclusion

+Utilizing a limited training set comprising merely 150,000 data instances, our model has successfully demonstrated a predictive accuracy exceeding 90%.

 # To do list
 Testing more model for better performence